 Domanović started writing editorials for magazine Odjek (Echo).
 After the coup in 1903, Domanović returned to his post, and soon got a stipend to work on his stories.
 It was rumoured that the coup saved his life, since he was on a list for liquidation of the old government.
 In 1904, he started a magazine Stradija, that had 35 editions.
 The following year, he was appointed to the State Press, and has also for some time continued writing, unsatisfied with the lack of any substantial change in society.
 He died in poverty in 1908 of tuberculosis, and was survived by his wife, son Zoran and daughter Danica.

 Very few of Domanović’s works have been translated to English, as far as the editors are aware, and none of them have been published on-line before.
-So far, we have located only two translations, but we will keep looking:
+So far, we have located three translations, but we will keep looking:

 With the goal of promoting works of Radoje Domanović globally and increasing the outreach of Serbian literature, the following works were translated specially for the “Radoje Domanović” Project, and are published here for the first time:

 - Koljević, Svetozar, Yugoslav Short Stories, Oxford University Press, London 1966.
-Translated by S. Koljević.
+Translated by Svetozar Koljević.

 - Vučković, Tihomir (ed.), A Millenium of Serbian Literature, Centre of Emigrants of Serbia, Belgrade 1999.
-Translated by W. M. Lineker.
+Translated by W. Murray Lineker.